Using Christmas to Teach Children About Jesus

 Why God came in this way is part of the mystery of Christ.
 In coming as a baby, God fully identified with our lowly state—sharing fully our experience, including all of our suffering.
 What a powerful way to show children that God loves them—he was once a child, just like they are.
 The Christ child grew up, became a man and died and was resurrected so that they can be with him and share his joy forever.

 Christmas offers parents and children’s ministry workers a wonderful opportunity to share Jesus.
 This can be done by enacting the stories of Jesus’ birth—his nativity in a stable, the visit of the shepherds, and the eventual visit of the Magi.
 Many children delight to participate in these dramatic reenactments.
 They also make powerful outreach events.

 Within the home, Christmas decorations can serve as teachable moments for children.
 An evergreen Christmas tree can be a captivating illustration that Jesus is eternal life.
 Lights on the tree illustrate that Jesus is the light of the world.
 The exchange of presents can be used to tell children about God’s greatest gift—his Son who came wrapped in swaddling clothes.
 A manger scene on the mantle can be used to illustrate the entire nativity story.

 My encouragement to parents and congregations is this: use Christmas for the powerful teachable moment that it can be.
 Teach about Jesus—and in particular, the miracle of Jesus’ birth.
 Don’t miss out on this great opportunity.

-To help you capitalize on the opportunity of Christmas, here are some ideas adapted from "Help Your Child Discover the Real Christmas," Gospel Light, 1992.
+To help you capitalize on the opportunity of Christmas, here are some ideas adapted from “Help Your Child Discover the Real Christmas,” published by Gospel Light in 1992.